-Mickaella Dantas is a Brazilian dancer who has been living in Portugal since 2011.
-She has been developing her creative work in contemporary and inclusive dance, following a persistent idea: “There is a power to acting in any living body and this is the place I want to stay…in action” .
+Mickaella Dantas is a Brazilian dancer who has recently moved from Portugal to the UK from Portugal.
+She has been developing her creative work in contemporary and inclusive dance, following a persistent idea: “There is a power to acting in any living body and my body is the place where I want to stay…in action”

-For now, she devotes her time to researching a personal project – Frankenstein Experiment – Investigation on Biomechanic Bodies – training on circus trapeze, and her own dance creations.
+She currently devotes her time to researching a personal project, Frankenstein Experiment – Investigation on Biomechanic Bodies, training on circus trapeze, and her own dance creations.